Child and Adult Care Food Program (CACFP)

-Center-Based Child Care: Eligible public or private nonprofit child care centers, Head Start programs, outside-school-hours care centers, youth development programs and emergency shelters (that provide residential and food services to children and youth experiencing homelessness) which are licensed or approved to provide day care services may participate in CACFP as independent or as sponsored centers.
-For profit centers must receive Title XX funds for at least 25 percent of enrolled children or licensed capacity (whichever is less) or at least 25 percent of the children in care must be eligible for free and reduced price meals.
+- Center-Based Child Care: Eligible public or private nonprofit child care centers, Head Start programs, outside-school-hours care centers, youth development programs and emergency shelters (that provide residential and food services to children and youth experiencing homelessness) which are licensed or approved to provide day care services may participate in CACFP as independent or as sponsored centers.
+For profit centers must receive Title XX funds for at least 25% of enrolled children or licensed capacity (whichever is less) or at least 25% of the children in care must be eligible for free and reduced price meals.
 Children from birth through 12 years of age may be enrolled for CACFP benefits.

 WHAT ARE THE MEAL REQUIREMENTS?

 Meals and/or snacks served on the CACFP must meet Federal nutritional guidelines.
-The CACFP meal pattern requirements varies according to age (infant, toddler, preschool school-age and adult) and types of meal served (breakfast, lunch, supper or snack).
+CACFP meal pattern requirements vary according to age (infant, toddler, preschool school-age and adult) and types of meal served (breakfast, lunch, supper or snack).

 HOW IS REIMBURSEMENT DETERMINED?